 As evidenced above, Phelps has an ancient habit of writing down his goals, usually in the form of times for various races, keeping them private, and checking on them daily.

-Another long-held tactic Michael employs at Bob’s coaching is visualization.
+Another long-held tactic Michael employed at Bob’s coaching is visualization.
 While lying in bed at night, Michael will visualize himself swimming the entire distance of a race, both from the perspective of someone in the stands and from his own point of view in the pool.
 He will visualize both best and worst-case scenarios, planning in his head what to do if his suit rips or goggles break.
 Phelps famously credits this part of his training for success in the 200m butterfly at the Beijing Olympics in 2008, where he won gold and set a world record despite not being able to see for the last 75m when water filled up his goggles.

 A final mental technique that Phelps credits for his success is an automatic resilience to “bad” performances.
 He is convinced that the only true metrics of his success are proper training and trying his best.
 As long as these two requirements are met, Phelps does not agonize over losses or dwell on past outcomes.
 He simply focuses on the next day of training and the upcoming race.
 This philosophy is instilled by Bob who learned from legendary Olympic coaches that “you need to focus [athletes] on the process of success, not the outcome.”
 By focusing on the process, athletes become more relaxed during otherwise tense situations and perform better.